opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 ```

 In this formula, `k` is a rank constant, and `query_j_rank` represents the ranking of a document in a particular query method.
-The example in the following diagram applies this formula using the default rank constant of 60.

 1. **Add rank contributions**: Rank calculations are combined, and documents are sorted by decreasing rank score.
 2. **Return the top results**: The highest-ranked documents are retrieved based on the query size.